 My work focuses on young children with autism, their families, and mechanisms of support.

 Every once in a while I blog here about autism and disabilities.

 I am an assistant professor of clinical child psychology and special education in the Seymour Fox School of Education at Hebrew University.
 I joined the faculty here in 2013 on the "clinical expert" track after completing my postdoctoral fellowship at the Yale Child Study Center.
 Prior to that, I finished my doctorate in clinical child/school psychology with a specialization in infancy and early childhood at Ferkauf Graduate School for Psychology, Yeshiva University.

 From 2014-2020 I conceptualized, co-founded, and was associate director of the Autism Center at Hebrew University.
 Shifting my focus to research, I began a tenure-track position and formally established this lab in July 2020.

-I am the Director of the Jerusalem Region of the Azrieli National Centre for Autism and Neurodevelopment Research, which our lab is part of, and have served on Israel Ministry of Health committees to establish policy on the diagnosis of young autistic children as well as the diagnosis of autistic adults.
-I am on the advisory committees for Hebrew University's Center for Disability Studies and Autism Center.
-Every once in a long while, I blog here about autism, disabilities, and parenting.
+I am the Director of the Jerusalem Region of the Azrieli National Centre for Autism and Neurodevelopment Research, which our lab is part of, and serve on the Israel Ministry of Health's expert committee on autism.
+I am on the advisory committee for Hebrew University's Center for Disability Studies and, every once in a long while, I blog here about autism, disabilities, and parenting.

 Dr. Judah Koller

 Tamar David Cohen

 At the heart of our lab is a no-cost diagnostic clinic, providing an essential service to the community and serving as the basis for much of our research.

 In this context, children receive fully recognized, gold-standard developmental and diagnostic evaluations.
 The assessment incorporates both standardized and experimental measures, allowing us to examine specific child, parent, and systemic variables, which interact with development and may serve as ports of entry into supporting autistic children and their families.